gboehl/dynare/doc/manual/source/time-series.rst

 the two last elements of ``a`` (by instantiating the ``dates`` object ``[1950Q4, 1951Q1]``).

-Remark Dynare substitutes any occurrence of dates in the ``.mod`` file into an instantiation of the ``dates`` class regardless of the context.
+Remark: Dynare substitutes any occurrence of dates in the ``.mod`` file into an instantiation of the ``dates`` class regardless of the context.
 For instance, ``d = 1950Q1`` will be translated as ``d = dates('1950Q1');``.
 This automatic substitution can lead to a crash if